Ajn0r/matilda-illustration/README.md

 #### From a first time visitors perspective

-- As i user I want to be inspired
 - As a user I want to easily find information about the artist
 - As a user I want to be able to find information of what type of work they do
 - As a user I want to easily find where i can view their works

 #### First time visitor perspective Fulfilment

-- On the about page, the user can read about the artist, and view her work in the gallery, hopefully giving some inspiration
 - Following the main page link "get to know me" or following the link in the navigation to "about", the user can easily find their way to information about the artist
 - On the about page, the user can read about the different types of work the artist do, or being familiar with the techuniqs of painting, viewing the gallery one could easily find out which the different types of works are.
 - The gallery page is where the user can view the artist work, there is also a direct link to both acrylic and illustration gallery page on the about page